You may need to pay the higher rates of Stamp Duty Land Tax (SDLT) if you buy an additional residential property for

 You can claim a refund by changing the original return or completing a SDLT repayment request form.
 This must be claimed within 3 months of the sale or one year of the filing date of the return, whichever comes later.

 Purchases that are not charged the higher rates

-You won’t have to pay the higher rates on a new property if the chargeable consideration is less than £40,000.
+You will not have to pay the higher rates on a new property if the chargeable consideration is less than £40,000.

 You also will not have to pay the higher rates if: